-11.6 Figure 11-1 illustrates the preferred areas of choice, with Ilkley being the preferred location.
+11.6 Figure 11-1 illustrates the preferred areas of choice, with Ilkley being the preferred location (an increase of 15 (100%) from the previous year).
+As can be seen, the four settlements in the Wharfedale valley (Addingham, Burley-in-Whardfedale, Ilkley and Menston) have the highest preferred rates.
 Please note, an applicant can identify more than one preferred location.